Doug Polk Faces Backlash Over Playing in His Own Tournaments at The Lodge

 FAQ

-What is the future of the game of roulette?
+What is the origin of the name Roulette?

 What were the original rules and betting options for roulette?